brage

 Team Braze

 Investing in segmentation is more important than ever because most customers have come to want and even expect personalized experiences.
 According to McKinsey & Company’s Next in Personalization Report, nearly three-quarters (71%) of U.S. consumers expect brands to personalize their experiences, and even more (76%) get frustrated when businesses fail to meet their expectations.
-Per this study, the majority of consumers want: Relevant product and service recommendations; tailored messaging; targeted promotions; to be celebrated for the engagement milestones they achieve; to receive timely communication after taking important actions; and to get follow-up updates after completing a purchase or demonstrating other behavior.
+Per this study, the majority of consumers want: Relevant product and service recommendations; tailored messaging; targeted promotions; to be celebrated for the engagement milestones they achieve; to receive timely communication after taking important actions; and to get follow-up updates after completing a purchase or demonstrating other behavior patterns.

 In this guide, we’ll explore what segmentation is, the main types of segmentation, what behavioral segmentation is, the importance of segmentation, and more.